Bubble Watch: Who's trending toward the field of 68?

 Should be in

-The Badgers beat Michigan, their road victory at Iowa keeps improving with age and Ethan Happ and his eager minions are above .500 (6-4) in Quad 1 games.
-All of which is to say that you likely won't be seeing Wisconsin in non-lock territory for much longer. (updated: 2/7)
+Greg Gard's team checked in as a No. 4 seed in the NCAA's bracket preview, and that sounds about right.
+Wisconsin beat Michigan in Madison, the Badgers' road victory at Iowa keeps improving with age and Ethan Happ and his eager minions are now 7-5 in Quad 1 games.
+All of which is to say, no, you likely won't be seeing Wisconsin in non-lock territory for much longer.

 Close students of the bubble are about to get some needed seeding clarity with regard to the Terps.
 Certainly, no one will begrudge a young team losing on the road to Michigan State and Wisconsin.
 The 11-point loss to Illinois at Madison Square Garden, however, was a surprise.
 So where in the bracket should Bruno Fernando and Anthony Cowan Jr. be slotted?
 The next three games will speak volumes, with tests upcoming not only at home against Purdue but also on the road at Michigan and Iowa. (updated: 2/7)